PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 consecutive-Reshape triplets use a smaller target-parameterized helper, so the fallback ModelIR receives its own identity-bound scope without inheriting the primary Session layout state.
 No scope crosses the legacy rewrites around these sequences.
-The separate singleton-MaxPool/consecutive-Reshape pair remains outside this checkpoint.
+The separate terminal singleton-MaxPool/consecutive-Reshape pair uses its own scope between the conditional elementwise-roundtrip and Conv/Pool-output legacy rewrites.
+Its two runners retain their order and three-spec diagnostic grouping while constructing one graph index.

 Two repeated QKV attention prefix/bridge pairs share one scope per occurrence.
 The four prefix specs (Gather-layout hoist, Gather-to-Slice, Slice-to-Split,